Local Entropy Theory of a Random Dynamical System: Introduction

-The third and last part of the paper is devoted to some applications of the local variational principle.
-In \S \ref{entropy tuple}, following the ideas of \cite{B2, BHMMR, GY, HY, HYZ2, HYZ} (and the references therein), we introduce both topological and measure-theoretic entropy tuples for a continuous bundle random dynamical system in our setting, and build a variational relationship between them.
-Finally, in \S \ref{factor} we apply these results to the setting of a general topological dynamical system, incorporating and extending many recent results in the theory of local entropy for $\Z$-actions \cite{B2, BHMMR, GY, HY, HYZ2} and for an infinite countable discrete amenable group action from \cite{HYZ}, as well as establishing some new results.
+The last part of the paper is devoted to applications of the local variational principle established in Part \ref{skdj}.
+In \S \ref{entropy tuple}, following the line of local entropy theory (cf \cite[Chapter 19]{G1} or \cite{GY}), we introduce and discuss both topological and measure-theoretic entropy tuples for a continuous bundle random dynamical system, and establish a variational relationship between them.
+Finally, in \S \ref{factor} we apply the results obtained in the previous sections to the setting of a general topological dynamical system, incorporating and extending many recent results in the local entropy theory \cite{B2, BHMMR, G, G1, GY, HY, HYZ1, HYZ2, HYZ}, as well as establishing (Theorems \ref{1010201200} and \ref{1008301614}) some new variational principles concerning the entropy of a topological dynamical system.
+We should emphasize that, by the results of \cite{DownZ}, Theorem \ref{1010201200} is important for building the symbolic extension theory of amenable group actions.